English

 Will paying off a collection remove it from my credit report?

-No—the negative history stays 7 years from delinquency, but status updates to “paid,” which helps future lenders slightly.[1][2]
+No, the negative history stays 7 years from delinquency, but status updates to 'paid,' which helps future lenders slightly.

-Ready to Fix Your Credit?
+Ready to Start?